Affordable housing

 https://ssl.stadtentwicklung.berlin.de/wohnen/wohngeld/diwoformular.shtml

-If your net rent is more than 27 percent of your net household income, but your apartment exceeds the permitted living space (list below), we will calculate 27 percent based on the permitted apartment size:
+If your net rent (excluding utilities) exceeds 27 percent of your net household income, but your apartment exceeds the permitted living space (see list below), we will calculate 27 percent proportionally to the permitted apartment size:

 • 45 m² for a single-person household;